UKPLab/coling2018-graph-neural-networks-question-answering/WikidataHowTo.md

 rdf-snap/wikidata-statements.nt.gz
 rdf-snap/wikidata-terms.nt.gz
 ```
+##### Use the pre-processed dump
+We make available the pre-processed Wikidata files for the dump that we used in our experiments.
+Download [here (17.4Gb!)](https://public.ukp.informatik.tu-darmstadt.de/wikidata-dump/wikidata-rdf-snap-2017.zip).
+Or see below for the download of the complete Virtuoso dump.

 #### 2. Install Virtuosos opensource
 Install the opensource version of [Virtuoso](http://vos.openlinksw.com/owiki/wiki/VOS/VOSDownload) database server.
 We used the 7.2.4.2 version.
 If the installation was successful, you should be able to start an instance with